mr-tea79/theplanet/README.md

 # theplanet
 An adventure game in C/C++ SDL2 to help people who always dreamed of making a point and click adventure game but don't know where to begin.
 This is being developed in my spare time and by no means finished.
 This is aimed at people who are learning to program and need a template to get started with making a game.
-Lots of scope for improvement of the code!
+There is Lots of scope for improvement of the code, so have fun with it!